Good News – Double Envelopes Won’t Necessarily Require Extra Postage!

 When Double Envelopes Will Require Additional Postage

-- If they are square: Square double envelopes will automatically require additional postage, as the USPS considers square mail to be an "unusual shape" that falls outside of the standard parameters.
+- If they are square: Double square wedding envelopes will automatically require additional postage, as the USPS considers square mail to be an “unusual shape” that falls outside of the standard parameters.

 - If they weigh over one ounce: Mail that weighs one ounce or less does not require additional postage, but mail that weighs over one ounce will.